movq/openbsd/gnu/openzfs/module/os/openbsd/PORTING.md

   payloads are accepted but ignored by the mode-only authorization layer.
 - Native ZFS encryption fails closed with `EOPNOTSUPP`; unencrypted datasets retain the common on-disk feature handling.
 Channel programs are likewise unavailable in the initial port.
+Snapshot destruction, which upstream implements with an internal channel program, uses an OpenBSD-native atomic DSL batch sync task instead.
 - Disk vdevs open absolute `/dev` paths with `KERNELPATH`, take capacity and logical sector size from the disklabel, and conservatively use at least 4K physical ashift.
 Ordinary discard is supported; secure discard is not.